apache/echarts-doc/en/option-gl/component/globe.md

 ```

 ## heightTexture(string|HTMLImageElement|HTMLCanvasElement)
 Height texture can be provided to render globe surface in three dimensions.
-Echarts uses [bump mapping] (https://zh.wikipedia.org/wiki/%E5%87%B9%E5%87%B8%E8%B4%B4%E5%9B%BE) which simulates bumps and wrinkles on the surface of an object.
+Echarts uses [bump mapping] (https://en.wikipedia.org/wiki/Bump_mapping) which simulates bumps and wrinkles on the surface of an object.
 Below are two examples, one using heightTexture and another one without heightTexture:

 ![400xauto](~heightmap-enable.png)

 ![400xauto](~heightmap-disable.png)

 ## displacementTexture(string|HTMLImageElement|HTMLCanvasElement)
-Globe displacement vertext texture with [heightTexture] (~ globe.heightTexture) as default.
+Globe displacement vertext texture with [heightTexture](~globe.heightTexture) as default.

 Compared to bump mapping technique, displacement of vertices is calculated directly from the displacement texture.
 Applicable only when [displaymentScale] (~ globe.displaymentScale) is greater than 0.